billDrett/Lsh-Nearest-Neighbor/README.md

 <h1/>Lsh-Nearest-Neighbor</h1>
-LSH is an algorithm for solving the aproximate or exact Near Neighbor Search in high dimensional spaces. </br>
+LSH is an algorithm for solving the aproximate or exact Near Neighbor Search in high dimensional spaces.
+LSH hashes input items so that similar items map to the same “buckets” with high probability </br>
 <b>It finds:</b></br>
 <lu>
 <li>The nearest neighbor of a given point q </li>